Former Ohio sheriff’s deputy accused of shooting father enters plea - NewsBreak

 Former Ohio sheriff’s deputy accused of shooting father enters plea

-Michael Bruno Jr., 49, entered his plea during his arraignment in Mahoning County Common Pleas Court on charges of aggravated murder and domestic violence.Ohio fishing tournament to require metal detectors after scandal
+Michael Bruno Jr., 49, entered his plea during his arraignment in Mahoning County Common Pleas Court on charges of aggravated murder and domestic violence.Suspect in custody after shooting, stabbing in Warren

 Bruno, a former deputy for the Mahoning County Sheriff’s Office, is accused of killing his father, Michael Bruno Sr., 74, Sept.
 17 at a Lealand Avenue home in Boardman.